 Triadic Configurations

-Triadic configuration in soccer is, in a short time, three players do a series of cooperate including passing ball to each other, finishing shooting. t In network, we take a passing path of length 2 as a small triadic operation.
-In other words, The operation is also considered as twice continues passing among three players.
-And we count all the number of this kind of operation for each three teammates.
+In soccer, triadic configuration refers to the situation that three players complete a series of cooperation including passing ball to each other and finishing shooting.
+In the network, we consider a passing path of length 2 as a small triadic cooperation.
+In other words, if there are two consecutive passes between three players, we will regard these three people as a triadic pattern.
+And we count the frequency of this kind of cooperation between every three teammates.
 Top ten Huskies triadic groups are shown below: